-As a result, Presidential Decree No. 851, S. 1975, entitled “Requiring All Employers to Pay their Employees a 13th-Month Pay” was implemented into the labor laws of the Philippines.
-This law has been amended since its implementation leaving us with the present law which we have outlined below.
+The impact?
+Presidential Decree No. 851, S. 1975, entitled “Requiring All Employers to Pay their Employees a 13th-Month Pay” was a significant event for the labor laws of the Philippines and provided the basis for employees to receive an additional monetary benefit each year.

 Who is statutorily entitled to receive 13th Month Pay?

-All rank-and-file employees in the Philippines, who have worked for at least one month during the relevant calendar year, are entitled to receive the 13th Month Pay benefit from their employer.
+All rank-and-file employees in the Philippines, who have worked for at least one month during the relevant calendar year, are statutorily entitled to be paid the 13th Month Pay benefit from their employer.

-A rank-and-file employee differs from a managerial employee.
-A managerial employee is one who has the power to implement management policies and perform functions in a managerial capacity (e.g. lay-off, hire, transfer, suspend, assign or discipline).
-Employees not falling within this definition would be considered rank-and-file employees.
+First off, it will be clear that this category of employee differs from a managerial employee.
+A managerial employee is generally an employee who fills a role that empowers them to implement management policies and perform functions in their own managerial capacity (e.g. lay-off, hire, transfer, suspend, assign or discipline).

 13th-Month Pay v Bonus